NagendraM18/LeetcodeDSA/README.md

 2) after find the day we will - with day in which we are selling
 3) we ill get the profit
 4) we can change the mini value and profit value if the condition not match

+   **Reverse_Integer**
+   1) solve the problem using % we will get the last number   add that to sum
+   2)  the sum should be less the 32 bit  -2 to th epower of 31  in the positive also  when  we divide by 10 it we will get 10 nujber  lower so will get 7 and -8